Flag of Quebec: Protocol

 The flag's official ratio is 2:3 (width to length), but the flag is very often seen as a 1:2 variant to match the flag of Canada in size when flying together.

 The Act respecting the flag and emblems of Québec states that "in all cases, the flag of Quebec has precedence over any other flag or emblem."
-However, under federal protocol, the Canadian flag takes precedence when both are flown.
+Under federal protocol, the Canadian flag has precedence, but the National Flag of Canada etiquette recognize the Government of Quebec decree.
+The etiquette says:

+It should also be noted that the Government of Quebec has decreed that on all buildings under its authority within the province of Quebec, whether it be those of government departments, boards, schools or others, as well as on city halls, the provincial flag of Quebec is given precedence over the National Flag of Canada and must occupy the place of honour.
+This does not apply to the Federal government’s properties in Quebec, where the National Flag of Canada retains precedence.

 The official shade of blue is Pantone 293.
 In 8-bit RGB, it is #003399.
 Unofficial variants using a lighter blue are common.